-Advertising your business/service is a must, you want people to know that your product/service exists and it’s the best in the business.
+Advertising your business/service is a must if you want people to know that your product/service exists and that it’s the best in the business.
 However, while you think your product/skills are out of the world, you must put on your objective glasses to make sure that you are not engaging in false or misleading representation of your product or service.

 There is a fine line between promoting your product and entering into the illegal area of exaggerating your product/service.
 While exaggeration works fairly well in real life (at the risk of you sounding like a bragger), under the Australian Consumer Law (ACL) you can actually be fined or face a potential lawsuit.

 The eight “Oh no-no” of advertising your product/service.

 The question then arises, “what is off limits?”
 According to NSW Fair Trading’s guide, you must not engage in: